-During the past year, we have strengthened the communities we serve around the world, developed and nurtured our approximately 2,500 associates, openly engaged with the investment community and promoted good corporate governance.
-Our Corporate Responsibility and Sustainability Report shares more details about our progress and our plans going forward.
-This document can be found on verabradley.com, and as we continue our journey, we will routinely update you on our progress.
+Our Corporate Responsibility and Sustainability Report outlines details about the progress made related to our many ESG initiatives and our plans going forward.
+This report can be found on verabradley.com/ESG.
+As we continue on our ESG journey, we will update you on our progress.